undergraduate spotlight

 November 10th to 16th is EAL Week (English as an additional language), a time to celebrate English language learners and educators.
 According to the Association of British Columbia Teachers of English as an Additional Language (BC TEAL), "EAL week is a time for English language educators to come together and build community."
 SFU Linguistics offers a Certificate in Teaching ESL Linguistics (CESL).
 The program includes courses that introduce foundational topics in English grammar, second language acquisition, and EAL classroom practices.
 The certificate requires completion of a 30-hour practicum in adult English language instruction.
 It is during this practicum that students build the experience needed for an exciting career in teaching EAL.

-Yolanda Lam is the current President of the Linguistics Student Union (LSU), and she is enrolled in the TESL Linguistics program.
+Yolanda Lam serves as President of the Linguistics Student Union (LSU), and she is enrolled in the TESL Linguistics program.
 Yolanda has volunteered as an EAL instructor with the Progressive Intercultural Community Services (PICS) Society, as part of the ongoing volunteer partnership between SFU Linguistics and PICS.
 Mitika Jain, a program coordinator with PICS, says that volunteers like Yolanda are integral to the services PICS offers to newcomers.
 "The program targets new immigrant workers who arrive in BC for jobs, often in sectors such as agriculture and construction where English proficiency may not be initially required.
 This is because the workplace operates in their first language or provides interpreters, focusing mainly on finding individuals who can perform the job.
 While this benefits the workers by securing initial employment, the lack of English proficiency creates a significant barrier to living in Canada long-term," explains Mitika.

 "In a new country, without family or acquaintances, newcomers often focus solely on work and struggle with integrating into society.
 Expressing themselves becomes challenging due to the unfamiliar language and systems, impacting their ability to communicate at work, interact with government agencies, access available resources, or engage in social interactions," says Mitika.
 "Acquiring English language skills through the PICS program enables these workers to effectively communicate with employers, feel more confident in social settings, and navigate daily tasks with ease.
 This empowerment is vital for their integration into the community, ensuring they are treated fairly and can advocate for themselves.
 Improved English skills also create better job prospects and enhance their future opportunities."